 The Minne Lusa Elementary School, North High, Blessed Sacrament Catholic, St. Phillip Neri Elementary and Notre Dame Catholic High School provided education for kindergarten through twelfth grade students.

-Churches built in the neighborhood include Mount Olive Evangelical Lutheran Church, opened in 1949.
+Churches built in the neighborhood include Mount Olive Evangelical Lutheran Church, which started in 1926 in Florence, then opened their new Florence Field church in 1949.
 It continues serving the neighborhoods at 7301 North 28th Street today.
 The Miller Park Presbyterian congregation was established in 1920.
 In 1925, Noel Stanley Wallace designed a church at 3020 Huntington Avenue and it was built.
 The congregation folded in the 2000s, and today the church is operated by Jehovah Shammah Church International.
 In 1920, Parkside Baptist Church was founded in an old streetcar.
 Located at North 30th and Newport Avenue, it serves the Florence Field neighborhood and the Minne Lusa.
 In 1924, a new brick church was built.

 The neighborhood finished in-filling in the 1950s.
 The streetcars were finished going up North 30th Street by 1950, and most of the first-generation businesses turned over by then.
 For instance, Lincoln’s Tavern, which had been at 7254 North 30th from the 1920s, closed and became Mr. Steak in the 1970s.
 After that closed in the early 1980s, it became Jonesy’s, which sold chicken, steak and shrimp at low prices when that diner closed, it was Bojangles Restaurant for a short time, and then became an Arby’s through the early 2000s.
 Today, its a Subway fast food store.